wp-plugins/bracketpress/readme.txt

 == Changelog ==

+= 1.6.2 =
+* Fixed issue with Final Four game matches not populating.

+= 1.6.1 =
+* Fixed issue with Final Four game matches not being correct.

 = 1.6.0 =
 * Reworked the labels and ability to change the location of the regions.
 * Fixed javascript issues with older browsers related to final four selections.